Azure/azure-sdk/docs/rust/introduction.md

 {% include requirement/SHOULD id="rust-client-namespace" %} place service client types that the consumer is most likely to interact with in the root module of the client library e.g., `azure_security_keyvault`.
 Specialized service clients should be placed in submodules e.g., `azure_security_keyvault::secrets`.

-{% include requirement/MUST id="rust-client-immutable" %} ensure that all service client classes thread safe (usually by making them immutable and stateless).
+{% include requirement/MUST id="rust-client-immutable" %} ensure that all service client methods are thread safe (usually by making them immutable and stateless).

 {% include requirement/MUST id="rust-client-endpoint" %} define a public `endpoint(&self) -> &azure_core::Url` method to get the endpoint used to create the client.